 If you have the budget, you can create branded merchandise to give away in your store, with a purchase, or at community events.
 For creative ideas, check out this post filled with merchandise shoppers will love: Promotional Items for Your Small Business.

 If you’ve determined that publishing a blog could help reach your ideal customer, the first step is to figure out who you expect to read your blog and write content specifically for them.
 As a blog publisher, SmartBiz Loans has unique insight into this topic.

-Review this comprehensive article to help get you started: Develop a Blog Strategy for Your Small Business.
-You’ll learn how to target your content, identify keywords, develop an editorial calendar and more.
+Learn how to target your content, identify keywords, develop an editorial calendar and more.
 And you don’t have to write the blog on your own.
 Inviting others to guest blog for you can help extend your reach when they promote for you.

 11. Personal Branding

 Personal branding helps you become an authority in your field, separate from what your company offers.
 When you become a public figure, you can develop new relationships and connections that can help elevate your company and ultimately increase sales.

 Small Business Trends has a step-by-step guide to help you discover and promote yourself: 5 Self-Branding Tips for Small Business Owners.

 12. Video Creation